Dynamic optical coherence tomography algorithm for label-free assessment of swiftness and occupancy of intratissue moving scatterers: Experimental validation of new DOCT metrics

 Figure \ref{fig:result1b_kidney} shows the \enface and B-scan aLIV, LIV, Swiftness, and OCDS images of the \exvivo mouse kidney.
 Similar to the characteristics reported by Mukherjee \etal \cite{Mukherjee2023SciRep}, pipe-like structures with a large proportion of dynamic scatterers (high aLIV and LIV) can be observed in the inner region of the kidney in the \enface images [Fig.\@ \ref{fig:result1b_kidney}(a, b)].
 The low Swiftness and low OCDS values indicate that the dynamic scatterers in these structure move slowly (low Swiftness) and their speed is within the fingerprint speed zone of OCDS (high OCDS) [Fig.\@ \ref{fig:result1b_kidney}(c, d)].

-Vertical stripes appear in the B-scan images [Fig.\@ \ref{fig:result1b_kidney}(e--h)]. \revstart{8} Mukherjee \etal investigated the LIV of mouse kidneys, and hypothesized that the vertical stripes of high LIV are artifacts caused by fast motion at the upper-most part of the stripes \cite{Mukherjee2023SciRep}. \revend However, this hypothesis was not confirmed in that study because only LIV was used for DOCT imaging in Ref.\@ \cite{Mukherjee2023SciRep}.
+Vertical stripes appear in the B-scan images [Fig.\@ \ref{fig:result1b_kidney}(e--h)].
+Mukherjee \etal investigated the LIV of mouse kidneys, and hypothesized that the vertical stripes of high LIV are artifacts caused by fast motion at the upper-most part of the stripes, and hence this vertical stripe is similar to projection artifacts observed in OCT angiography of the retina \cite{Mukherjee2023SciRep, Spaide2015Retina}.
+However, this hypothesis was not confirmed in that study because only LIV was used for DOCT imaging in Ref.\@ \cite{Mukherjee2023SciRep}.
 On the other hand, the Swiftness image obtained in the present study provides supporting evidence.
 Namely, at the top of the vertical stripes [dotted circles in Fig.\@ \ref{fig:result1b_kidney}(i, j), which are magnified images of the square regions in Fig.\@ \ref{fig:result1b_kidney}(f, g)], high Swiftness values are observed, indicating high-speed dynamic scatterers.
 These regions exhibit low OCDS, probably because the scatterer speeds exceed the fingerprint speed zone of OCDS.

+\revstart{c2-4} It should be noted that the interpretations according to the simulation results rely on several assumptions, such as that a single motion model (i.e., random ballistic motion model) and a single scatterer speed govern the motion.
+The scatterer speed used in the simulation is confined to a reasonable range for the scatterers in the samples.
+These limitations are discussed in detail in the discussion section (Section \ref{sec:discuss_complicateModel}). \revend